2010-2019, AK, Compiled by James W. Blankenship jkblank1(at)sbcglobal.net

 Anchorage resident Donald Andrew Harper, 81, passed away on October

-Saints Episcopal Church; 545 West 8th Avenue, Anchorage, AK.
+All Saints Episcopal Church; 545 West 8th Avenue, Anchorage, AK.
 Jim Bassinger will be the officiant.
+Pallbearers will include

 Donald was born on June 25, 1930 in Fairbanks, Alaska.
 He graduated